Icelk/kvarn.org/public/moella/index.md

             // required (because we can't be sure we can read the name from the cert if the cert fails)
             name: "icelk.dev",
             // required
+            // If `auto_cert` is enabled, the cert and pk files don't need to exist.
             cert: "icelk.cert",
             // required
             pk: "icelk.pk",
+            // Automatically get and renew the certificate for this host
+            // Assumes the host is serving the domain you specified as your `name`.
+            // default = false
+            auto_cert: true,
             // required
             path: "../icelk.dev",
             // required